ezufall/crd150_2026.github.io/syllabus.md

 ## **Course Agenda**
 \

 The schedule is subject to revision throughout the quarter.
-Please see the full syllabus for a more detailed version of the agenda.
+Please see the full syllabus on Canvas for a more detailed version of the agenda.

 <table class="table table-striped table-hover table-responsive" style="margin-left: auto; margin-right: auto;">
  <thead>